nervosnetwork/rfcs/rfcs/0006-node-discovery/0006-node-discovery.md

 #### `Nodes` Message
 When client received a `GetNodes` message, if this is the first time received `GetNodes` message and from an inbound connection, local node will respond with a `Nodes` message, the `announce` field is `false`.
 When a timeout triggered local node will send all connected `Node` information in `Nodes` message to all connected nodes, the `announce` is `true`.
 When local node received a `Nodes` message and it's `announce` is `true`, local node will relay those [routable][1] addresses.

+Here `announce` field is for distinguish a `Nodes` as an response of `GetNodes` or broadcast message, so it's convient to apply different rules for punishing misbehaviors.
+The main rules:

+* A node can only send one `Nodes` message (announce=true) as an response of `GetNodes` message.
+* A node's broadcast messages only the first `Nodes` message can include more than 10 node informations.

 The length of `addresses` field in every `Node` in `Nodes` message must less than `3`.